Fort Kluskus

 Fort Kluskus was a Hudson's Bay Company fort and trading post located near the Kluskus Lakes on the northern perimeter of the Chilcotin District of the Central Interior of British Columbia, Canada.

-Established in 1844 it was effectively a relocation of trading operations from Fort Chilcotin farther south, which had failed due to disinterest and resistance by the Tsilhqot'in people.
-Fort Kluskus did not succeed due to already-established strong trade relations between the local Dakelh people and coastal peoples.
+Established in 1844, it was effectively a relocation of trading operations from Fort Chilcotin 70 mi to the south, which had failed due to disinterest and resistance by the Tsilhqot'in people.

+The location at Kluskus Lake (or Lake Tluzcuz) was chosen to take advantage of the beaver trade from inland indigenous traveling to the Pacific coast.
+But Fort Kluskus did not succeed due to already-established strong trade relations between the local Dakelh people and coastal peoples.
+It is unknown when it closed.